paolo-pr/laav/README.md

 * streaming (HTTP - MPEGTS/MATROSKA)
 * image processing

-The library currently runs on Linux, but a windows porting is planned (any contribution is welcome!)
+The library currently runs on Linux, but a Windows port is planned (any contribution is welcome!)

 ## FEATURES